Hacksore/opx/README.md

 - How do you handle duplicate env vars?
 - How do you handle different environment dimensions (.env.local vs .env.production, etc)

-### TODO
-- [ ] Allow a user defined node package manager
-- [ ] Support for more than just the node ecosystem
-- [x] Allow a custom script to be passed in